apparebit/shantay/README.md

   - **Archive** stores the original, daily ZIP files and their SHA1 digests.
 It is treated as append-only storage and holds the ground truth.
 This directory must be on a large file system, e.g., 2 TB just about holds all data from 2023-09-25 into May 2025.
-It may be on an external drive (such as the T7 mentioned before).
+This directory may be on an external drive (such as the already mentioned T7).
-  - **Working** stores parquet files with a (much) smaller subset of the database.
-Like *archive*, *working* is treated as append-only storage.
+  - **Extract** stores parquet files with a (much) smaller subset of the database.
+Like *archive*, *extract* is treated as append-only storage.
-    Unlike *archive*, which is unique, different runs of *shantay* may use different *working* directories representing different subsets of the database.
+    Unlike *archive*, which is unique, different runs of *shantay* may use different *extract* directories representing different subsets of the database.